 6. Christmas markets

 As well as the winter light switch-ons, there are a host of Christmas markets and festive events taking place around the Lakes at this time of year.
 You can expect stalls packed with local produce and a warm welcome - Santa is going to be busy trying to keep up!

 7. Christmas shopping

 Christmas events aside, the Lake District's towns and villages are packed with independent shops and boutiques - perfect if you're looking for something that little bit different for friends and family this year.
 In the north of the county be sure to visit the market towns of Keswick and Cockermouth, and in the south, choose from Ambleside, Windermere, Bowness-on-Windermere, Grasmere, Hawkshead, Kendal and, a little further out, Kirkby Lonsdale!

 8. Enjoying the indoors without the guilt!

 Sometimes we feel just that little bit guilty spending time indoors in the summer when the weather's good outside, but on those dark winter afternoons you needn't worry!
-Take the opportunity to visit some fantastic indoor venues such as Kong Adventure Climbing Wall or the Theatre by the Lake (guests booking through Sally's Cottages receive a discount to most of the theatre's shows) in Keswick, the Lakeland Climbing Centre in Kendal, or Rheged near Penrith, which offers great fun for children on those grey drizzly days!
-Be sure to check out our guide to indoor activities in the Lake District.
+Take the opportunity to visit some fantastic indoor venues such as Kong Adventure Climbing Wall or the Theatre by the Lake in Keswick, the Lakeland Climbing Centre in Kendal, or Rheged near Penrith, which offers great fun for children on those grey drizzly days!

 9. Winter attractions